-- An assessment rubric is available for both assessment tasks - A sample for Assessment Task 2 is available
+An assessment rubric is available for both assessment tasks

-STUDENT LEARNING OUTCOMES
+COURSE LEARNING OUTCOMES

 Outcome Assessment/s 1 Articulate the current issues associated with the identification of gifted students.
-1 2 Critically evaluate the strengths and weaknesses of various procedures and instruments used to identify gifted students.
-1,2 3 Justify the need for multiple criteria identification procedures.
-2 4 Identify gifted students, including disadvantaged, twice exceptional, and underachieving students.
-2
+1 2 Critically evaluate the strengths and weaknesses of various procedures and 1, 2 2 instruments used to identify gifted students.
+3 Justify the need for multiple criteria identification procedures.
+2 4 Identify gifted students, including disadvantaged, twice exceptional, and 2 4 underachieving students.